clemsonciti/workshop-python-intro-to-hadoop/07-find.md

 > modern programming languages, Python included, have borrowed a lot of
 > ideas from it, and imitation is also the sincerest form of praise.

-The Unix shell is older than most of the people who use it.
-It has survived so long because it is one of the most productive programming environments ever created --- maybe even *the* most productive.
-Its syntax may be cryptic, but people who have mastered it can experiment with different commands interactively, then use what they have learned to automate their work.
-Graphical user interfaces may be better at the first, but the shell is still unbeaten at the second.
-And as Alfred North Whitehead wrote in 1911, "Civilization advances by extending the number of important operations which we can perform without thinking about them."

 > ## Using grep {.challenge}
 >
 > ~~~